Democrats take aim at drug prices, prompting sharp drops in biotech stocks

 The Nasdaq Biotech Index .NBI sank 6 percent, while the ARCA Pharmaceuticals Index of large drugmakers dropped 3.5 percent.
 AbbVie Inc (ABBV.N), Eli Lilly & Co (LLY.N) and Gilead Sciences Inc (GILD.O) were among the hardest hit.

 The Democratic House members also urged panel Chairman Jason Chaffetz, a Republican, to invite Valeant Chief Executive Michael Pearson to testify at a hearing next week.
-That would put him in the same hot seat as Martin Shkreli, chief executive officer of privately held Turing Pharmaceuticals, who had already been called to testify.
+That would put Pearson in the same hot seat as Martin Shkreli, chief executive of privately held Turing Pharmaceuticals, who has already been called to testify.

+Chaffetz said Monday evening that he had not yet read the letter from the Democrats.
+"I'm going to take a look at it, but I haven't yet read it," he told Reuters outside the Capitol.

-Tiny Turing has been widely criticized for a price hike of more than 5,000 percent for its Daraprim treatment for a dangerous parasitic infection.
+Tiny Turing has been widely criticized for a price hike of more than 5,000 percent for its Daraprim treatment for a dangerous parasitic infection, to $750 per pill from the original price of $13.50.
+Turing said last week that it roll back the price, but only said that it would be below $750.

-Clinton on Monday called on Turing to roll back the $750 price to its original $13.50.
+Clinton on Monday called on Turing to roll back the price to the original $13.50 per pill.

 "It just makes people more nervous that you are going to see Michael Pearson sitting next to Martin Shkreli," said Evercore ISI analyst Umer Raffat.